Q: Can non-physicians apply to the Rural Physician Research Grant Program?

 Q: Can I hire a medical student or resident to help with the project?

-A: There are certain parameters with regards to hiring medical students/residents.
+A: Yes, although there are certain restrictions with regards to hiring medical students/residents.
 If they are participating in the project as part of their scholarly academic work for course completion, then they cannot be paid through this grant.
 If it is outside their academic course requirements then they may be paid for their role.
+It is the grant holder’s responsibility to ensure that you are following any specific guidelines set by the student’s educational institution.

 A: If you are awarded a grant, you will be asked to identify where you would like the grant funds to be sent.
-Common options selected by grantees include holding the funds at a university, at their Division of Family Practice or they may choose to administer the grant funds themselves or through their medical corporation.
-If the grant funds are sent to the physician, please note that a T4A will be sent.
+Common options selected by grantees include holding the funds institutionally at a university, at their Division of Family Practice, or similar organization.
+Alternatively, you may choose to administer the grant funds yourself or through your medical corporation.
+If the grant funds are sent to the recipient, please note that a T4A will be issued.

-Q: Do you have a mechanism of feedback on submitted applications?
+Q: Do you have a mechanism to provide feedback on submitted applications?

-A: Yes, after the grant committee reviews the applications we provide a letter of notice and committee feedback is summarized.
+A: Yes, after the grant committee reviews the applications we will contact you with the funding decision; this message will include a summary of the committee’s feedback.